-Pre-employment drug testing is the most popular type of drug testing among employers.
-Even though most businesses in the US are not required to drug test their employees, a study conducted by the Society for Human Resource Management (SHRM) surveyed 454 HR professionals and found that 84% administer pre-employment drug tests.
+Pre-employment drug testing remains the most popular type of drug testing among employers.
+Most businesses in the United States are not required to drug test their employees.
+However, a study conducted by the Society for Human Resource Management (SHRM) surveyed 454 HR professionals and found that 84 percent administer pre-employment drug tests.

-Employers choose to drug test because it is an effective deterrent against drug abuse and the impact it has on businesses.
+Employers choose to drug test because they find it an effective deterrent against drug abuse and its impact on businesses.
 A comprehensive study examining the relationship between pre-employment drug test results and absenteeism determined that those who tested positive had absenteeism rates 59.3% higher than those who tested negative.
 Additionally, the turnover rate for employees with positive drug test results was 47% higher.

-In New York, private employers can give drug tests to potential employees once an offer for employment has been made.
-Employers are also required to test all those that apply for similar positions in the interest of fairness and to avoid discrimination.
+In New York, private employers can give drug tests to potential employees once they have extended an offer for employment.
+By law, employers also must test all applicants for similar positions in the interest of fairness and to avoid discrimination.

 Notifying applicants in advance of a pre-employment drug testing policy can discourage those with existing drug abuse problems from applying in the first place.
-Along the same lines, applicants can decline to take a drug test, but this usually disqualifies them for consideration.
+Along the same lines, applicants can decline to take a drug test.
+However, this usually disqualifies them for consideration.

-Applicants that are taking certain prescription drugs may test positive for some substances when taking a drug test.
-A medical review officer (MRO) will contact the employee regarding legitimate reasons for a positive test, at which point the employee can inform them of their prescription medications.
-Of course prescription drugs can be intentionally abused, and so particularly high concentrations of some substances may be a red flag for abuse.
-It is up to a certified MRO to make these decisions and not the employer.
+Applicants that take certain prescription drugs may test positive for some substances during employer drug testing.
+A medical review officer (MRO) will contact the employee regarding legitimate reasons for a positive test.
+At that point, the employee can inform them of their prescription medications.
+Of course, prescription drugs can be intentionally abused.
+For that reason, particularly high concentrations of some substances may be a red flag for abuse.
+A certified MRO makes these decisions and not the employer.